department-of-veterans-affairs/va.gov-vfs-teams/Templates/sample-product-discovery-questions.md

 ## Accessibility

-1. Are you planning to integrate with any third-party libraries or UI components like drag-and-drop or mapping interfaces?
+**1. Are you planning to integrate with any third-party libraries or UI components like drag-and-drop or mapping interfaces?**

 - Answers:

-2. Does your QA effort include any accessibility testing?
+**2. Does your QA effort include any accessibility testing?**

 - Answers:

-3. If yes to 2, can you describe the test procedures used?
+**3. If yes to 2, can you describe the test procedures used?**

 - Description:

-4. Would you be interested in additional accessibility best practice training sessions?
+**4. Would you be interested in additional accessibility best practice training sessions?**

 - Answers: